Om-128/Real-Time-Violence-Detection/README.md

 # 🧠 Real-Time Violence Detection using Pose Estimation

 This project detects **violent actions in real-time video streams** using **human pose estimation** and **deep learning-based temporal analysis**.
-It leverages **YOLOv8 Pose** for keypoint extraction and a **custom trained LSTM-based model** to predict violence from human motion sequences.
+It leverages **YOLOv8 Pose** for keypoint extraction and a **custom trained MobileNet + LSTM based model** to predict violence from human motion sequences.

 ---